 3. Taste Of Different Foods

 Babies seem to recognize the taste of few food items after birth when they are exposed to them in the womb.
 Few strong flavors get through the mother’s blood stream into the amniotic fluid.
-Since the babies keep swallowing the amniotic fluid, they could taste these flavors, probably even develop a liking towards these foods after
+Since the babies keep swallowing the amniotic fluid, they could taste these flavors, probably even develop a liking towards these foods after birth.
+In a study, infants seemed to enjoy carrots flavored cereals more than others after their mothers drank carrot juice during pregnancy and lactation.3

 By the 19th week, your baby gains the ability to hear.4 They can even remember tunes and react to familiar music.
 In a study, a group of 24 women was asked to listen to the famous rhyme ‘Twinkle Twinkle Little Star’ regularly during last few months of their pregnancy.
 After the delivery, their babies were made to hear the same lullaby—and they seem to recognize the tune.5 The brain activity observed in these babies suggested that they were remembering the tune learned previously.
-This also suggests that babies
+This also suggests that babies also have a tendency to learn when still in the womb.

 5. External Touch